Brown meagre: Biology and behavior

-It is a rather nocturnal fish but it can occasionally be found during the day among beds of sea grass and on rocky bottoms in the vicinity of caves or large crevices where it can shelter.
-This species is social and lives in small groups.
-It feeds off the small fishes and crustaceans.
-They are capable of creating sound using some muscles under their well developed swim bladder.
-This is their way of communication since they have a very good hearing ability.
-They can manage their buoyancy perfectly.
-The spawning period is from March to August in the Mediterranean.
+The brown meagre is a rather nocturnal fish, but it can occasionally be found during the day among beds of seagrass and on rocky bottoms in the vicinity of caves or large crevices (where it can shelter).
+This species is social and lives in small groups, and it feeds off small fishes, crustaceans and algae.
+The spawning period is from March to August in the Mediterranean; during this time, this species forms large spawning aggregations near estauries.

-Fisheries
+Like many other species in the family Sciaenidae, the brown meagre is capable of creating sound using some of the muscles under their well-developed swim bladder.
+This allows individuals to communicate with each other, since this species has a very good hearing ability.
+The brown meagre can manage its buoyancy very well.

+Relationship with humans

-The brown meagre is a commercial species throughout the Mediterranean basin and has been over exploited by fishing practices.
-It is fished mainly by spear fishing, trammel nets, and gill nets and is heavily exposed to fisheries during spawning aggregations at the mouths of estuaries.
+The brown meagre is a commercial species throughout the Mediterranean basin and is fished mainly by spear fishing, trammel nets, and gill nets.
+It is especially heavily fished when it forms spawning aggregations near estuaries, and overexploitation is a concern.

-Sold fresh or frozen across fish markets in Turkey.
-The otoliths of the brown meagre are ground and used for urinary infections by local people in Turkey.
-The sport and commercial fishing of this species was banned in Turkey until 2003 and 2006 to help conserve the stock.
+In Turkey

+The brown meagre is sold fresh or frozen across fish markets in Turkey.
+This is common in other countries around the Mediterranean as well; what is unique to Turkey is that local people sometimes use the otolith of the brown meagre (after having ground them to powder) to treat urinary tract infections.